lsu-ddem/pathways-site/content/1_IntroToCoding/1_CodingBasics/3_Lesson_3/_index.md

 It's important to note a few things about making variables:
 {{% /notice %}}

-- You can only declare a variable once.
+- You can only declare a variable **once**.
 If you try to declare it more than once, your code will wipe the previous value inside of your variable from its memory.
 For instance, the following code is an issue:

 ```javascript
 let xValue = 1;